-The new EU General Data Protection Regulation (GDPR) comes into force on 25 May 2018 (including in the UK regardless of its decision to leave the EU) and will impact every organisation which holds or processes personal data.
-It will introduce new responsibilities, including the need to demonstrate compliance, more stringent enforcement and substantially increased penalties than the current Data Protection Act (DPA) which it will supersede.
+The new EU General Data Protection Regulation (GDPR) came into force on 25 May 2018 (including in the UK regardless of its decision to leave the EU) and impacts on every organisation which holds or processes personal data.
+It introduced new responsibilities, including the need to demonstrate compliance, more stringent enforcement and substantially increased penalties than the Data Protection Act (DPA) which it superseded.

 Claritum is committed to high standards of information security, privacy and transparency.
-We place a high priority on protecting and managing data in accordance with accepted standards and will comply with applicable GDPR regulations when they take effect in 2018, as a data processor, while also working closely with our customers and partners to meet contractual obligations for our procedures, products and services.
+We place a high priority on protecting and managing data in accordance with accepted standards and comply with applicable GDPR regulations, as a data processor, while also working closely with our customers and partners to meet contractual obligations for our procedures, products and services.

-The company has two main areas of focus in preparing for GDPR overseen by an internal cross-functional team:
+The company has two main areas of focus for GDPR, overseen by an internal cross-functional team: